PumaFPV/PMK/README.md

 The goal is to make a suit of wireless devices such as "smart keyboard" (combined mouse and keyboard), LEDs, knobs, display, etc
 The first step is to make a wireless split keyboard, and then we will see later...

+Currently, you can connect up to 8 (software limited) devices per dongle, each of them having up to 8 (software limited) layers.
+Layers only affect keyboards and LED.

 ## Dongle
 The dongle is "master" ESP32S2/S3, appears as HID (keyboard, mouse and joystick) and as Mass Storage device Class with config files inside.
 Maybe also store password manager....